The Tableau Era is Over

-By using more notebooks we can start to wean off a culture that’s been jonesing for dashboards.
+By using more workflow-centric tools we can start to wean off a culture that’s been jonesing for dashboards.
 We can start to work with our business partners instead of lobbing questions and charts back and forth over an imaginary wall.

 Pick tools the data team wants